Sheldonwl/rpi-travel-case/docs/setup-network.md

 ```

 ## Disable Power Managment
 By default the Raspberry Pi has *Power management* enabled, so you might notice your SSH sessions disconneting or your clients losing internet access.
 If you have used the interface file listed above, you will have also added **wireless-power off** to the wlan0 config.
 This will disable power management.
 You will need to reboot your Pi before this takes any effect.
-After the reboot, you can run **wiconfig** to check if it has worked.
+After the reboot, you can run **iwconfig** to check if it has worked.
 You should see an output like this:
 ```
 wlan0     IEEE 802.11  ESSID:"my-home-network"
           Mode:Managed  Frequency:2.412 GHz  Access Point: 5A:39:53:F7:50:A4